temple-geography/GUS-5073-Geovisualization/lecture7 - Leaflet/tutorial.md

 # Week 8.
 Introduction of Javascripts/HTML/CSS
-This week we are going to first use Javascripts/HTML/CSS tow write our first web-based geovisualization.
+This week we are going to first use Javascripts/HTML/CSS to write our first web-based geovisualization.
 You will know how to add marker, line, and polygon on map instance using Lealet.js.

 ### HTML/CSS/JavaScript